by Nori Muster

 Facts in the Post-Truth Era

-All of a sudden we find ourselves in an America where twenty-five to thirty percent of adults no longer accept the consensus reality.
+All of a sudden we find ourselves in an America where about twenty-five percent of adults no longer accept the consensus reality.
 They have their own set of facts, and do not acknowledge history, news, or science.
 They build their own reality, perhaps using the power of mind to do it.
+Unfortunately, their image of heaven on earth is white supremacy, or a world where women are forced to bear the children of rapists.
+They may wish to emulate aristocrats who have enough money to own multiple homes and their own airplane to fly from house to house.
+However, their plan to get the money is based on abuse of the environment, customers, or the public.
+To this new aristocracy and their followers, “win-win” has come to mean, “I win and I win it all.”

-In his book, Think and Grow Rich, Napoleon Hill explains how to use the power of mind to imagine ourselves into a better life.
-He describes visualization and brainstorming as tools to reach the reality in which the reader wants to live.
+In his book, Think and Grow Rich, Napoleon Hill explained how to use the power of mind to imagine oneself into a better life.
+He described visualization and brainstorming as tools to reach the reality in which the reader wants to live.
 To Napoleon Hill, the mind creates reality, almost as if life is a dream, and he would wake his readers up to become lucid within the dream.
+However, he warned against bad intentions that harm others.

 In the absence of facts, history, and integrity, the truth-free era is populated with people who have created a dangerous reality for themselves.
 They've projected devastating fissures in the social fabric, where they imagine minorities taking away the rights of white Christians; where LGBTQ people have a hidden agenda besides just being respected.
 People in the post-truth world may feel persecuted, and may perhaps believe the end of the world has arrived.